cn0047/stash/ed/t/patterns.architectural/pattern.microservices.md

 Greenfield development is also quite challenging.
 So again, consider starting monolithic first and break things out when you’re stable.

+Boundary context might be defined by:
+* Business feature.
+* Data.
+* Process.

 Many of the challenges you’re going to face with microservices get worse with scale.

 * Model around business concepts